 - SIGHTHOLDERS: Your diamond finally travels to a special diamond wholesaler, called a Sightholder who also provide a vital checkpoint for the Kimberley Process to ensure your diamond is ethical.

 Between 2013 and 2018, UK jewellery wholesalers showed an annual turnover of £1.5 billion.
-But jewellery retailers turned over £6 billion.
+However, jewellery retailers turned over £6 billion.
 The difference is almost six-fold.

-What these statistics don’t explain, however, is why two diamond rings that are apparently alike can cost £2,000 in one jewellery store and £12,000 in another?
+What these statistics don’t explain, though, is why two diamond rings that are apparently alike can cost £2,000 in one jewellery store and £12,000 in another?

 To fully understand this, you next need to understand the extra costs some jewellers add to their products, and how to avoid them.